11 Foods to Avoid with Diabetes

 Food like white rice bread and pasta contain high carbohydrates and are processed food.

-Foods like white bread, pasta and rice contain low fibre but are high in calories that can result in high blood sugar levels in the body.
+Foods like white bread, and rice contain low fibre but are high in calories that can result in high blood sugar levels in the body.
 Switching to food that has high fibre can reduce blood sugar elevation.

 Yoghurt